spiceai/quickstarts/text-to-sql/README.md

 }
 ```

-From this, you can see that `spice` does the following to help the model with text to sql:
+From this, you can see that `spice` runs the following [tools](https://docs.spiceai.org/features/ai-gateway/runtime_tools) to help the model write contextual, correct SQL:
- - Shows table creation SQL statements for the relevant tables.
+ - `table_schema`: To show the table schema of each relevant table.
  - Sample data from the relevant table(s), both:
-    - A sample of the data in the table.
+    - `random_sample` to sample rows from each table.
-    - A sample of disctinct values from each column in the table.
+    - `sample_distinct_columns` to sample distinct values from each column in the table.

 ### Disable Sampling